MicrosoftDocs/visualstudio-docs/docs/debugger/debug-live-azure-apps-faq.md

 You can uninstall the Snapshot Debugger site extension on your App Service with the following steps:

-1. Turn off your App Service either through the Cloud Explorer in Visual Studio or Azure Portal.
+1. Turn off your App Service either through the Cloud Explorer in Visual Studio or Azure portal.
 1. Navigate to your App Service's Kudu site (that is, yourappservice.**scm**.azurewebsites.net) and navigate to **Site extensions**.
 1. Click the X on the Snapshot Debugger site extension to remove it.